hclbaur/sda-core/docs/HOWTO.md

 ```
 DataNode person = new DataNode("person");
 person.add(new DataNode("firstName", "John"));
-person.add(new DataNode("lastName", "Doe"));
+person.add(new DataNode("lastName", "Kennedy"));
+person.add(1, new DataNode("middleName", "F."));
 ```

-This creates a structure like:
+The last statement adds a node at index 1 rather than at the end, so the result will be:

 ```
 person {
     firstName "John"
+	middleName "F."
-    lastName "Doe"
+    lastName "Kennedy"
 }
 ```